-- developing hands-on and developmentally appropriate lessons. - planning and presenting a hands-on developmentally appropriate lesson. - creating an activity notebook that contains ideas that can be implemented in the elementary classroom. - participate in class discussion and personal reflections about their learning process. - integrate Mathematics with literature activities.
+- developing hands-on and developmentally appropriate lessons. - planning and presenting a hands-on developmentally appropriate lesson. - creating an activity notebook that contains ideas and strategies that can be implemented in the elementary classroom. - participating in class discussion and personal reflections about their learning process. - integrating Mathematics and literature activities. - Integrating Mathematics and technology activities. - synthesizing and sharing current research trends in the field of mathematics. - participating in creating activities and that address the needs of exceptional and ESL learners. - familiarizing themselves with various websites that aid in the teaching of mathematics, including the NCTM.
+Students will be encouraged to join the National Council of Teaching Mathematics.